DNR seeks to take over coal ash regulation from EPA

 The proposal has the support of the Wisconsin Utilities Association, the lobbying group representing the state’s investor-owned utilities, and Dairyland Power Cooperative, which operates coal plants in Genoa and Alma and is one of four companies that own coal ash sites.

-Then environmental advocacy group Milwaukee Riverkeeper questioned whether the DNR has the resources to oversee 18 landfill units and 12 ponds, which are at least 24 years old and in many cases lack the liners needed to protect groundwater from toxic chemicals like arsenic.
+The environmental advocacy group Milwaukee Riverkeeper questioned whether the DNR has the resources to oversee 18 landfill units and 12 ponds, which are at least 24 years old and in many cases lack the liners needed to protect groundwater from toxic chemicals such as arsenic.

 “This coal ash poses a significant risk to our groundwater, our surface water and our public health,” said Cheryl Nenn of the Riverkeeper group.